suomitek/suomitek-appboard/docs/user/private-app-repository.md

 - Using HTTP [basic authentication](https://chartmuseum.com/docs/#basic-auth) (user/password).
 To use this feature, it's needed to:
   - Specify the parameters `secret.AUTH_USER` and `secret.AUTH_PASS` when deploying the ChartMuseum.
-  - Select `Basic Auth` when adding the repository to Kubeapps specifying that user and password.
+  - Select `Basic Auth` when adding the repository to Suomitek-appboard specifying that user and password.
 - Using a [JWT token](https://github.com/chartmuseum/auth-server-example).
 Once you obtain a valid token you can select `Bearer Token` in the form and add the token in the dedicated field.

 ## Harbor

 [Harbor](https://github.com/goharbor/harbor) is an open source trusted cloud native registry project that stores, signs, and scans content, e.g. Docker images.
 Harbor is hosted by the [Cloud Native Computing Foundation](https://cncf.io/).
 Since version 1.6.0, Harbor is a composite cloud native registry which supports both container image management and Helm chart management.
 Harbor integrates [ChartMuseum](https://chartmuseum.com) to provide the Helm chart repository functionality.
 The access to Helm Charts in a Harbor Chart Repository can be controlled via Role-Based Access Control.

-To use Harbor with Kubeapps, first deploy the [Bitnami Harbor Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/harbor) from the `bitnami` repository (alternatively you can deploy Harbor using [Harbor offline installer](https://github.com/goharbor/harbor/blob/master/docs/installation_guide.md#downloading-the-installer)):
+To use Harbor with Suomitek-appboard, first deploy the [Bitnami Harbor Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/harbor) from the `bitnami` repository (alternatively you can deploy Harbor using [Harbor offline installer](https://github.com/goharbor/harbor/blob/master/docs/installation_guide.md#downloading-the-installer)):

 <img src="../img/harbor-chart.png" alt="Harbor Chart" width="300px">